Romani music: Spain

+The Calé Roma in Spain have contributed significantly to the Andalusian musical tradition known as flamenco.
+The genre is often associated with Romani people as it developed amongst the Romani minority, although it is based upon folkloric music traditions of southern Spain.
+A number of famous flamenco artists are Romani.

 Russia

 A choir in Russia was the Sokolovsky choir.

 In 1931, a public Romani theatre, Romen Theatre, has been established in Moscow incorporating Romani music and dance into theatrical performances.